The Alexander Technique / Primal Alexander

-There is no homeostasis in this dance: are either getting easier or less easy.
-As soon as we identify which direction our ease is moving we can make a choice to get easier or not.
+There is no homeostasis in this dance: we are either getting easier or less easy.
+As soon as we identify which direction we are moving we can make a choice to get easier or not.

 Simply deciding to dance with ease, and gently observing the results of our thinking will take us on an unfolding journey of exploration and discovery.

-We can learn to make constructive change in our lives and we can unravel unhelpful habits so that we experience more ease in all our endeavors: studying, writing, playing sports, cooking, gardening, speaking, presenting, teaching, typing, and performing – acting, singing, dancing, or playing an instrument, or simply living — We can do it all with more Joy and Ease!
+We can learn to make constructive changes in our lives and we can unravel unhelpful habits so that we experience more ease in all our endeavors: studying, writing, playing sports, cooking, gardening, speaking, presenting, teaching, typing, and performing – acting, singing, dancing, or playing an instrument, or simply living — We can do it all with more Joy and Ease!

 I look forward to learning about your life, your choices, your challenges, and your successes!